psrc/psrc.github.io/_posts/2015-12-17-software-carpentry.md

 This fall, I decided PSRC couldn't wait any longer.
 Software Carpentry puts all of their workshop materials online in a open format that encourages reuse, remixing, and collaboration.
 I "went rogue" and tried to learn as much as I could about their approach, in order to roll out a home-spun workshop here at PSRC on my own.

+{% include image-right.html image=page.images.image3 %}

 * Their workshop materials are based on actual educational theory and research.
 The book [How Learning Works](http://www.wiley.com/WileyCDA/WileyTitle/productCd-0470484101.html) summarizes that research and I read it cover to cover.
 (I thought I was just going to skim it, but I couldn't believe how much useful, relevant information was packed in there!
 A valuable resource for anyone who occasionally teaches but doesn't have educational training.)

-{% include image.html image=page.images.image3 %}

 * I spent a lot of time in the past month [watching recorded videos](https://www.youtube.com/results?search_query=software+carpentry) of other SWC trainers teaching shell, Git, and Python.
 Having all that on Youtube is incredibly helpful.
 Great stuff to watch on the big TV while I'm chopping onions and carrots in the kitchen.